-- a. in any business or service operated by the Students' Union; - b. in a University library; - c. in a classroom during a class unless he/she first obtains the permission or the professor responsible for that class; - d. in any residence; or - e. in any building or on any land not owned or operated by the University or the Students' Union.
+- a. in any business or service operated by the Students' Union; - b. in a University library;

+- c. in a classroom during a class unless he/she first obtains the permission or the professor responsible for that class; - d. in any residence; or - e. in any building or on any land not owned or operated by the University or the Students' Union.

-40. Campaign Materials
+41. Campaign Materials

-- (1) All campaign materials shall be approved in form, content, and cost by the C.R.O. before they may be used in campaign activities. - (2) Candidates and side wishing to have campaign materials approved shall provide the C.R.O. with - a. a written estimate of the cost of the proposed campaign material, including the source of that cost; and - b. the complete contents of the proposed campaign material, including text, images and layout. - (3) The C.R.O. shall provide in confidence a written approval or refusal of campaign materials within eight (8) working hours of receiving a request as set out in Section 40 (2).
+- (1) All campaign materials shall be approved in form, content, and cost by the C.R.O. before they may be used in campaign activities. - (2) Candidates, sides and slates wishing to have campaign materials approved shall provide the C.R.O. with - a. a written estimate of the cost of the proposed campaign material, including the source of that cost; and - b. the complete contents of the proposed campaign material, including text, images and layout. - (3) The C.R.O. shall provide in confidence a written approval or refusal of campaign materials within eight (8) working hours of receiving a request as set out in Section 39(2).

-41. Forbidden Campaign Materials
+42. Forbidden Campaign Materials

-- (1) The C.R.O. shall not approve campaign materials that - a. have more than a nominal value when distributed; - b. cannot be removed at the end of the Campaign; or - c. are likely to permanently damage or alter property. - (2) Where a candidate or side contravenes Section 40(1), the offending campaign materials shall be destroyed and the C.R.O. may assess an additional penalty to that candidate or side, as set out in Section 69.
+- (1) The C.R.O. shall not approve campaign materials that - a. have more than a nominal value when distributed: - b. cannot be removed at the end of the Campaign; or - c. are likely to permanently damage or alter property. - (2) Where a candidate, side or slate contravenes Section 41(1), the offending campaign materials shall be destroyed and the C.R.O. may assess an additional penalty to that candidate, side or slate, as set out in Section 71.

-42. Media
+43. Media